stevevillardi/Logic.Monitor/Documentation/Utilities/Initialize-POVSetup.md

 - **MoveMinimalMonitoring:** Moves the _Minimal Monitoring_ folder into _Devices by Type_.
 Also modifies the AppliesTo query to exclude Meraki and PortalMetrics devices from showing up.

 - **CleanUpDynamicGroups:** Deletes the Misc folder and updates the Linux Servers folders AppliesTo to include Linux_SSH devices.
+Also deploys and additional 15 dynamic groups for various resource types (dead devices, palo alto, aws, gcp, azure, etc)

 - **SetupWindowsLMLogs:** Generates a lm_logs api user, imports the LM Logs datasource from the LM Exchange and assigns the required properties to the dynamic group Windows Servers.

+- **SetupLMContainer:** Generates and lm_container user and role with required permissions for use with LM Container.

+- **SetupCollectorServiceInsight:** Create an example service insight for all collectors in a portal and import required DS from LM Repo.

+- **ReadOnlyMode:** Used by itself to convert a portals users to the readonly role.
+Excludes lmsupport and api only users.
+Retains previous role history for rollback

+- **RevertReadOnlyMode:** Revert any users effected by the ReadOnlyMode parameter.
+Useful if you need to re-enable previously converted users from readonly mode.

 - **RunAll:** Performs all of the above functions.